Who we are

 Senior Communications Officer

-Lianne is a former journalist and communications and marketing professional with more than 21 years' experience across Australia and globally in government, professional services (legal), pharmaceuticals and biotechnology, economic development, and tertiary education.
+Lianne is a former journalist and communications and marketing professional with more than 24 years' experience across Australia and globally in government, professional services (legal), pharmaceuticals and biotechnology, economic development, and tertiary education.
 Lianne has lived on Gimuy country in Cairns and currently lives on the Gubbi Gubbi and Jinbarra Lands of the Sunshine Coast.
-Lianne is the inaugural Senior Communications Officer for the National Family Violence Prevention Legal Services Forum and brings seven years of combined communications experience in the legal services sector in Queensland and the Northern Territory Government’s Department of Children and Families to her role.
+Lianne is the inaugural Senior Communications Officer for FNAAFV and brings seven years of combined communications experience in the legal services sector in Queensland and the Northern Territory Government’s Department of Children and Families to her role.
 Lianne’s media relations experience extends across the areas of child protection, youth and women’s affairs, domestic and family violence, and legal services.
 Her marketing experience, backed by a Mini MBA in Marketing, covers the traditional and digital disciplines.
 Lianne’s commitment to the FVPLS sector is fueled by a desire for meaningful work where she can partner with passionate professionals committed to making an impact for those that need it most.
 “The written word is my passion and using it to elevate the voices of those in need is my life’s work.”

 Priya Devendran